iarsystems/bx-jenkins-ci/docs/example.md

 ## Jenkins Build
 Going back to Jenkins we will see in the `Status` that a new branch named `dev-componentB` has been automatically detected and the pipeline has been executed.

-Although the changes that we performed on the __componentB__ project affected the __Library__ which was also used by the __componentA__, which we did not notice when performing the changes in the IDE.
+Although the changes that we performed on the __componentB__ project affected the __library__ which was also used by the __componentA__, which we did not notice while performing the changes in the __componentB__ from IDE.
+Now imagine this tug-of-war for a bigger project with dozens of components using shared resources.

 This event shows the benefit of using a DevOps pipeline when developing bigger projects, where there are dependencies and multiple actors.
 This practice helps development teams in organizations to spot issues in the broader spectrum faster, while delivering better results in the long run.

 The failed pipeline gives the opportunity for both __Project Managers__ and __Developers__ to discuss alternative approaches to fix one issue without creating others which would be, otherwise, discovered probably later on.

 Ultimately, the pipeline builds a development log of the project which, when properly used, can become a solid asset for consistent deliveries as the project evolves.

+>:warning: The __library__ project was deliberadely crafted without following the good practice of [single-responsibility principle (SRP)](https://en.wikipedia.org/wiki/Single-responsibility_principle), especially for the purpose of this demonstration.

 ## Summary
 In short, in this tutorial we went through one of the many ways that the [IAR Build Tools for Linux](https://iar.com/bx) can be used in CI scenarios.